holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 {linenos=off, lang=bash}
     logger "hi"

-Should log “`hi`” to `/var/log/messages` and also to [https://papertrailapp.com/events](https://papertrailapp.com/events), but it was not.
+This should have logged `hi` to `/var/log/messages` and to [https://papertrailapp.com/events](https://papertrailapp.com/events), but it did not.

-**Time to Trouble-shoot**
+**Time to Troubleshoot**

-Let us keep an eye on `/var/log/messages`, where our log messages should be written to for starters.
+Keep an eye on `/var/log/messages`, where our log messages should be written to for starters.
 In one terminal run the following:

 {linenos=off, lang=bash}
     # Show a live update of the last 10 lines (by default) of /var/log/messages
     sudo tail -f [-n <number of lines to tail>] /var/log/messages

-OK, so lets run rsyslog in config checking mode:
+Let's run rsyslog in config checking mode:

 {linenos=off, lang=bash}
     /usr/sbin/rsyslogd -f /etc/rsyslog.conf -N1